jovan1ivanovski/OPEN_Launcher/README.md

 # OPEN

-Angular2 and Electron app to manage OpenTheWindow games project.
+OpenTheWindow games project.
+1. Angular2
+2. Electron
+3. Express (node backend server)
+4. Protractor (end to end testing)
+5. Webpack
+6. Gulp

 ## Instalation
 To get started, clone the repo to your target directory.
 This app uses Webpack, and a few commands have been provided as scripts in `package.json`.